digiltd/oh-rtd-test/XBMC-Binding.md

 Player.<???>      | <         | Any other player property supported by the XBMC JSON RPC API Player.PlayPause  | >         | Play/pause playback
 Player.Stop       | >         | Stop playback
+System.Shutdown   | >         | Send OFF to power down the system
 GUI.ShowNotification | >         | Show a notification in the XBMC UI

 ## Example use case